Tony4722935/peakxel_radio/README.md

 I used AzuraCast to create my own HLS streams.

-Place your .pls files in the root path of this project, you will need to change the python code to match the name of your .pls files.
+Place your .pls files in the root path of this project